COP-4655-GROUP-8/Taste-Recipe-app/README.md

 * Home Screen Navigation
    * create home screen with recipes
    * add tab navigation to switch between views
-* Categories tab
-   * Add categories to recipes to filter between
 * New recipe tab
    * add recipes to db
 * favorites tab
    * add ability to favorite recipes
-* Settings tab
-   * TBD if necessary
-   * would likely have the logout option and other possible options(delete account)

 ### 3. Navigation